TK90X: Technical details

-There were two versions of the machine, with 16 KB and 48 KB of RAM.
-They contained the same Z80A processor running at 3.58 MHz, a ROM chip, and RAM chips (dynamic RAMs 4116 and 4416).
+There were two versions of the machine, with 16 and 48 KB of RAM.
+They contained the same Z80A processor running at 3.58 MHz, ROM chip and RAM chips (dynamic RAMs 4116 and 4416).

-Microdigital reverse engineered a CMOS integrated circuit (IC) with similar functionality to the original Bipolar IC ULA from Sinclair/Ferranti.
+Microdigital reverse engineered a CMOS integrated circuit (IC) with similar functionality to the original bipolar IC ULA from Sinclair/Ferranti.
+Most software written for the Spectrum ran on the TK90X, with some minor incompatibilities.

 The TV modulator was tuned to VHF channel 3, with the TV standard being hardware selectable to PAL-M (60 Hz) as used in Brazil, PAL-N (50 Hz) as used in Uruguay, Argentina and Paraguay and NTSC (60 Hz) as used in USA and many other countries.

-An improvement over the original ZX Spectrum was the sound output via modulated RF direct to the TV set instead of the beeper.
+An improvement over the original ZX Spectrum was the sound output via modulated RF direct to the TV set instead of the internal beeper.

+Peripherals

-Most software written for the Spectrum ran on the TK90X, with some minor incompatibilities.
-Only three peripherals were released by Microdigital — a Joystick, a light pen interface and a parallel printer interface.
+Three peripherals were released by Microdigital: a joystick, a light pen interface and a parallel printer interface.

-A Beta disc (48) interface was made by third party companies, called 'C.A.S. disk drive interface' (a near-clone from the original Beta disc interface), 'C.B.I. disk drive interface' (with a printer interface included) and 'IDS91' (with a printer interface included made by Synchron) or 'IDS2001ne' (these exclusively compatible only with the TK90X or TK95 {no ZX Spectrum use possible}, also from Synchron, and also with a printer interface included).
+A Beta Disc Interface was available by third party companies, called 'C.A.S. disk drive interface' (a near-clone from the original Beta Disc interface), 'C.B.I. disk drive interface' (with an included printer interface) and 'IDS91' (with an included printer interface made by Synchron) or 'IDS2001ne' (also with an included printer interface made by Synchron, but exclusively compatible with the TK90X and TK95).

 TK95

-The TK90X was replaced by the TK95, which had a different keyboard (professional) and case (identical to the Commodore Plus4) and exactly the same circuit board and schematics.
-The motherboard was marked as TK90X.
-The unit had a few differences in the ROM that made the TK95 more compatible with the original ZX Spectrum.
-It used the same ULA chip, with only digital logic ports and the analogue part outside the ULA chip, exactly as in the TK90X.
-It was reported that the TK95 provided more compatibility with the original ZX Spectrum (e.g., the game Mikie runs only on the TK95, not on the TK90X. the D1 diode was disconnected and some changes to the ROM were made).
-Curiously, some games became incompatible due to this modification.
-TK90X users in Brazil used to make a switch to choose the original TK90X (or TK95) ROM or the ZX Spectrum ROM internally, so they could use almost all of the Spectrum's software.
+The TK90X was replaced by the TK95, which had a different keyboard and case (identical to the Commodore Plus4), while the circuit board and schematics remained unchanged (the motherboard was marked as TK90X).
+It also used the same ULA as the TK90X, with only digital logic ports and the analogue part outside the ULA chip.

+This machine had a few ROM differences that made it more compatible with the original ZX Spectrum (e.g., the game Mikie runs only on the TK95, not on the TK90X).
+Some users created a switch the enabled choosing between the original TK90X, TK95 or ZX Spectrum ROM internally, in order to be able to run all of the Spectrum's software.